hobrien/Bee_space/README.md

   - type ```conda install wxpython```
   - then type ```pip install gooey```

-- Making Graphical version clickable
+- Making Graphical version clickable (this doesn't work because of write permissions for the output file)
   - open file browser, then click on "Organize" and "Folder and Search Options"
   - click on the "View" tab, then check "Show hidden files, folders, or drives"
   - click "OK"